 At the risk of intensifying cookie cravings, let’s transition back to the world of software.
 Here’s the first important point: The rise of product-led growth does not eliminate the need for a sales team nor an appropriate compensation scheme.

 In a product-led business, prospective buyers realize the value of your product by experiencing it — whether via a free trial or a freemium offering.
 Some (or maybe many buyers) will be able to evaluate, configure, and make a purchase decision on their own.
-Some won’t.
-Some think they will, but won’t.
+Others won't.

 That’s where your sales team comes in.
 Your buyers have never purchased your product or a product like yours before, so even though the product-experience drives sales, you likely still need a sales team to help customers realize the value of your product and how it can help them accomplish their intended business objectives.